cobyeastwood/obsess-overs/README.md

 # Obsess Overs

 ### Description
-Obsess Overs is a side project to help others better organize, sort, and manage favorite leftover home ingredients.
-I built this as a cool idea to work with leftover ingredients at home.
-Works when you fully upload [Food.com Recipes and Interactions](https://www.kaggle.com/shuyangli94/food-com-recipes-and-user-interactions) a free Kaggle CSV Dataset with over 180K+ recipes into Postgres.
+Obsess Overs is a side project to help others <em>organize, sort, and manage favorite leftover home ingredients</em>.
+I built this as a cool idea to work with leftover ingredients at home. <br/> <br/>For testing you will need to upload two large Kaggle datasets <strong>RAW_recipes.csv</strong> and <strong>RAW_interactions.csv</strong> from [Food.com Recipes and Interactions](https://www.kaggle.com/shuyangli94/food-com-recipes-and-user-interactions) into Postgres.

 ### Preview - About